Poker Hand Ranking | Poker Hand Ranking PDF

-In poker, suits don’t count.
-Spades aren’t better than hearts, clubs aren’t higher than diamonds, etc. If you have the same hand as your opponent but in different suits then you simply split the pot.
+In virtually all poker games, suits don’t count.
+Spades aren’t better than hearts, clubs aren’t higher than diamonds, etc. If you have the same poker hand as your opponent but in different suits you simply split the pot.
 This misconception is from other games where suits do matter.

 Are Poker Hand Rankings different for other poker games?

 Actually, yes.
 For the main poker variations - Texas Hold'em, Pot-Limit Omaha, Seven-Card Stud, 5-Card Draw - hand rankings are the same.
 But for split games - Omaha Hi-Lo, Stud Hi-Lo - half of the pot is awarded to the lowest hand.
 For lowball games like 2-7 Triple Draw and Razz only the lowest hand will win the pot.
 Straights and flushes don't count in Razz while in 2-7 they actually count against you.

 3-Card Poker is a casino table game and, while it does have the name 'poker' in its title, it isn't exactly the same game.
 The poker hand rankings used are the same as in standard poker variations with a major exception - straights and flushes are reversed.
 That means in 3-Card Poker a straight BEATS a flush.
 See the full rules for 3-Card Poker here.